Pantry & Produce

 1. The Board

-Roland Lange, Wayne Key, Grant Hickey, Martha Moree, Gaye Mozart (Chairperson), Perry Jackson, Bob Fugit, JoAnna Jinks, Collin Wilson, Charlie Price, Krista McMahan, Fred Seals and Greg Cleveland.
+Roland Lange, Wayne Key, Grant Hickey, Martha Moree, Gaye Mozart (Chairperson), Bob Fugit, JoAnna Jinks, Collin Wilson, Charlie Price, Krista McMahan, Fred Seals and Greg Cleveland.

 Sweetwater Area Ministries Board members serve without pay, from a desire to answer the call of Jesus Christ to "Feed My sheep."

 2. Leadership Team

 Connie Blomstrom Benevolence Coordinator & Food Pantry Coordinator

 3. Staff and Volunteers